fChristenson/runtime-feature-toggle/README.md

 ## What we will cover

 * What is a feature toggle?
+* Why would we want to have runtime feature toggles?
 * How can we express contextual features without messy code?

 Notes